s1seven/schema-tools/README.md

    If `generateContent.ts` has been changed and built, copy the contents of `dist/generateContent.js` to the schema repository and replace the contents of `generate-pdf.min.js` with the new minified code
 4. For a new Release Candidate, add a new fixture (used for testing)

-// Insert here instructions on how to create a new fixture

 ## Starting out

 To get started, run `npm install`, `npm run bootstrap` and `npm run build`